South Korea's political crisis dragging down economy – DW – 01/06/2025

 Stock exchange falls again

-Shares on the Korea Composite Stock Price Index (KOSPI) on Monday recovered some of the ground they lost in the weeks after Yoon's announcement, despite the market jitters that analysts contribute to the political uncertainty.
+Shares on the Korea Composite Stock Price Index (KOSPI) on Monday recovered some of the ground they lost in the weeks after Yoon's announcement, despite the market jitters that analysts have contributed to the political uncertainty.

 The won continued its recent downtrend against the dollar, leaving it trading at close to 16-year lows last seen in the aftermath of the global financial crisis.